Univers: Characteristics

 Rémy Peignot's Univers graphic emphasised the family's scope through referencing the periodic table.

 Some of these old sans serifs have had a real renaissance within the last twenty years, once the reaction of the 'New Objectivity' had been overcome.
 A purely geometrical form of type is unsustainable.

 — Frutiger in 1961, explaining why his design had rejected the geometric sans-serif design trend popular from the 1920s to the 1950s.

-Univers is one of a group of neo-grotesque sans-serif typefaces, all released in 1957, that includes Folio and Neue Haas Grotesk (later renamed Helvetica).
+Univers is one of a group of neo-grotesque sans-serif typefaces, all released for phototypesetting in 1957, and as foundry type in 1958, that includes Folio and Neue Haas Grotesk (later renamed Helvetica).
 As all are based on Akzidenz-Grotesk, these three faces are sometimes confused with each other.
 These typefaces figure prominently in the Swiss Style of graphic design.

 Univers was released after a long period in which geometric typefaces such as Futura had been popular.
 Frutiger disliked purely geometric designs, finding them too rigid, following a common school of thought among Swiss designers of the period.
 While studying at the Kunstgewerbeschule (Arts and Crafts School) in Zürich, he had begun to sketch a revived grotesque family based on 19th-century grotesques, at the time considered antiquated outside Switzerland.
 He described Univers in 1998 as having a 'visual sensitivity between thick and thin' strokes, avoiding perfect geometry.